yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 {% align center %}
 !GS6:Images^term_pu_with_bean.gif!

-~**A Processing Unit containing a Service component that interacts with a space embedded in another Processing Unit**~
+{% sub %}**A Processing Unit containing a Service component that interacts with a space embedded in another Processing Unit**{% endsub %}
 {% endalign %}

 {% endcolumn %}